 NOTE: Check the Task Board for any changes to channels & frequencies

-NOTE: All pilots and crews are to submit their mobile telephone numbers, internet addresses and teams intended radio frequency of choice to the Meet Director at the 18th November Mandatory Safety Pilot Meeting.
+NOTE: All pilots and crews are to submit their mobile telephone numbers, internet addresses and teams intended radio frequency of choice to the Meet Director.

-It is advisable to submit pilot SPOT, or equivalent, information if applicable.

-TASK “SIGN”/Check IN
+TASK “Sign In” & “Check Back”

-Pilots must sign the daily task sign in form available at launch.
+Pilots must sign the daily task ‘sign in’ form available at launch to indicate they are participating in that days task..
 This is so we know who to look out for at the end of the day.
 Ensure you contact the Director to sign out at the end of the day.
 Normally by Text.
 Other methods will be briefed.

 RETAKE – OFF